jinvanstee/hyper-protect-virtual-servers-monitoring/README.md

 1. Installed Hyper Protect Virtual Servers 1.2.1
 2. Setup the collectd and monitoring containers in your hosting appliance.
 Refer to the [knowledge center](https://www.ibm.com/support/knowledgecenter/SSHPMH_1.2.x/topics/create_mc.html) for detailed instructions on how to do this.

+Let's get started!

+# Copy this repo into your own Github repo